 JuniorTukkie/PMA Agri-Food Career and Bursary Fair

-The PMA Agri-Food Career and Bursary Fair, organised in conjunction with the University of Pretoria’s Faculty of Natural and Agricultural Sciences, JuniorTukkie (JT) and the UP Graduate Career Office, was held from 21 to 22 May 2015 at the Hatfield Campus of the University of Pretoria.
+The PMA Agri-Food Career and Bursary Fair, organised in conjunction with the University of Pretoria’s Faculty of Natural and Agricultural Sciences, JuniorTukkie (JT) and the UP Graduate Career Office is held annually at the Hatfield Campus of the University of Pretoria.

 The Career and Bursary Fair showcased many career opportunities in the agricultural and food industry and was attended by first-year BSc (Biological Sciences) students (many of whom have not yet decided on an area of specialisation from their second-year onwards), second- to fourth-year agricultural, food sciences and consumer sciences students, as well as students on postgraduate level.
 Students from other disciplines such as BCom and Engineering also visited the various stalls.
 Approximately 1566 Grade 11 learners who attended the JuniorTukkie Grade 11 Top Achievers Function, were also given the opportunity to visit the Agri-Food Career and Bursary Fair.

 Photo: Learners and students at the PMA Agri-Food Career and Bursary Fair (2015)